luciancooper/tty-strings/README.md

 ### `splitLines(string)`

 Split a string with ANSI escape codes into an array of lines.
 Supports both `CRLF` and `LF` newlines.

+ANSI escape codes that are style and hyperlink sequences will be wrapped across the output lines, while all other types of control sequences will be ignored but preserved in the output.

  * `string` - Input string to split.